 Period start of INCREASE to the end of INCREASE OLE is February 2017 to June 2021.
 PH is an area of failed therapies.
-Although there have been universal advancements in medical care, according to relevant treatment guidelines, management and treatment of PH has not significantly changed during the past 2 decades (7,35-37).
+Although there have been universal advancements in medical care, according to relevant treatment guidelines, management and treatment of PH has not significantly changed during the past 2 decades (8,37-39).
 Thus, to increase patient counts, the period of data extraction from the PH registries will be extended to all available data at data extraction (for UKRB, patients diagnosed between 01 January 2000 to 06 December 2021; for COMPERA, patients who entered the data source between 01 January 2006 and 31 December 2022).

 The index date for the inhaled treprostinil treatment and off-label PDE5i or PAH comparator groups, will be at initiation of inhaled treprostinil and initiation of off-label PDE5i or PAH therapy, respectively.
-For treatment naïve patients, the index date for each patient will be obtained by drawing a random time from the observed distribution of time between initial PH-ILD diagnosis and treatment initiation in the inhaled treprostinil treated group and adding this to the initial PH-ILD diagnosis date (
+For treatment naïve patients, the index date for each patient will be obtained by drawing a random time from the observed times from the initial PH-ILD diagnosis to treatment initiation in the inhaled treprostinil-treated group, and assigning such a random draw to a treatment naïve patient to add this time to the diagnosis date to derive the index date (

 Figure 2).
-Other strategies for selecting time zero for treatment naïve patients may be explored and defined in the statistical analysis plan (SAP) (38,39).
+This randomised assignment will be done for all patients at once.
+Other strategies for selecting time zero for treatment naïve patients may be explored and defined in the statistical analysis plan (SAP) (40,41).

-Ferrer Inhaled treprostinil PH-ILD HTA Version 1.0 dated 30 April 2024 Protocol/ Study No.: 3049399 Page 24 of 91
+Ferrer Inhaled treprostinil PH-ILD HTA Version 2.0 dated 8 August 2024 Protocol/ Study No.: 3049399 Page 27 of 95